×

 Meanwhile, there are other things that generally can’t be included in a prenuptial agreement.
 They include, but are not limited to the following:

 At The Bellinger Law Office, we understand that prenuptial agreements can be a confusing and sensitive issue.
 However, having a prenuptial agreement in place can help the settlement process go much smoother when you meet with a Fort Wayne Divorce attorney.
 Please contact us if you are planning on getting married soon.
 We can calmly discuss this matter with you and your future spouse and help you see the benefits that can come with having a prenuptial agreement in place.
 No one wants to have to contact a Fort Wayne divorce lawyer, but a prenuptial agreement can make the divorce process easier if necessary.
-Please call us in Fort Wayne today at 260-428-2214 for assistance, or click here to contact us online.
+Please call us in Fort Wayne today at 260-428-2214 for assistance, or contact us online.

 Compassionate